JoinColony/colonySDK/docs/reference/api/classes/ColonyNetwork.Colony.md

 ▪ `Static` **SupportedVersions**: (``8`` \| ``9``)[]

 The currently supported Colony version.
 If a Colony is not on this version it has to be upgraded.
-If this is not an option, ColonySDK might throw errors at certain points.
+If this is not an option, Colony SDK might throw errors at certain points.
 Usage of ColonyJS is advised in these cases

 ## Methods